 And where are these Document Libraries stored?
 SharePoint Sites.
-This means you can leverage all of a SharePoint Sites’ features to enhance the experience of your desired SkyDrive Pro usage.
+This means you can leverage all of a SharePoint Sites’ features to enhance the experience of your desired OneDrive for Business usage.
 For example you can actually brand your site so that users visiting are noticing your brand and/or news announcements for example.

-This alone is what makes me lean towards SkyDrive Pro rather than Dropbox.
-Because SkyDrive Pro isn’t only a similar document sharing service, it’s an entire SharePoint that comes part of the package.
+This alone is what makes me lean towards OneDrive for Business rather than Dropbox.
+Because OneDrive for Business isn’t only a similar document sharing service, it’s an entire SharePoint that comes part of the package.

 This brings me to our next point, the pricing, and mind you I am no licensing expert but I have compared with information that is available.
-We now understand roughly what Dropbox offers as well as SkyDrive Pro, so let’s look at the pricing.
+We now understand roughly what Dropbox offers as well as OneDrive for Business, so let’s look at the pricing.

 Dropbox (Cloud Service Only)

-99$ per user, per year and 100GB of storage per account.
+10$ per month for 1TB (1000GB) of storage per account.
 Notice it isn’t written per user but per account.

-$39 extra per user, per year to add versioning and recovery
+$39 extra per account, per year to add one-year file versioning and recovery

 Dropbox for Business:

-For 200 users we are at $25,170 for the year with “as much storage as you need”.
+For 200 users we are at exactly $30,000 per year with “as much storage as you need”.
 Versioning and recovery is included at this price and we also have enhanced security that we have not covered in our comparison yet.

 Office 365 (Cloud Service)

-Though SharePoint Online is not part of Office 365 and really a standalone program, it does include a very good deal on “SkyDrive Pro” if you think about it.
+Though SharePoint Online is not part of Office 365 and really a standalone program, it does include a very good deal on “OneDrive for Business” if you think about it.

-It’s $3 per user per month and not only do you get SkyDrive Pro which has all the document management features we mentioned earlier like versioning but you get SharePoint with it.
+It’s $3 per user per month and not only do you get OneDrive for Business which has all the document management features we mentioned earlier like versioning but you get SharePoint with it.
 Team Sites for collaboration, Search, Workflows and don’t forget this is all web, you can brand your environment.
 For 200 users we are looking at $7,200.
 You could also bump the SharePoint Features up and go with the 7$ per user Plan 2.

 This is a No-Brainer; Office 365 gives you “Exchange” for your emails, “Lync” for instant communication, which now includes talking to Skype members, as well as hosting web meetings.
 Most plans include a license of Microsoft Office for each users with “Word, Excel, PowerPoint, Outlook, OneNote, Access, InfoPath, Publisher and Lync client” that he/she can install on up to 5 of their devices.
-Of course it also includes SharePoint, which is where your SkyDrive Pro feature is.
+Of course it also includes SharePoint, which is where your OneDrive for Business feature is.